Zireael07/Space-Frontier/README.md

 * [Johnston Archive](https://www.johnstonsarchive.net/astro/nearstar.html) - which itself cites many sources, among them RECONS and Gaia data release 1
 * [Gruze](https://gruze.org/10pc/) which relies mostly on Gaia data (lots of stuff but distances seem to be missing)
 * [Extrasolar Planets Encyclopedia](http://exoplanet.eu) and [Open Exoplanet Catalogue](http://openexoplanetcatalogue.com) which seem to be aggregates, mostly based on SIMBAD and Gaia
+* [Stellar Catalog](https://www.stellarcatalog.com) which is another aggregate, also known as Living Future (livingfuture.cz)

 License: MIT